 People talk a lot about Linda Blair’s performance in The Exorcist, or Jason Miller’s, as he’s sort of the actual main character.
 Both Blair and Miller are excellent, but Ellen Burstyn as Chris MacNeil is the heart of the movie.
 She’s the reason we care so much about Reagan.
-Sure, we don’t want to see any child get possessed, but this mother is fighting so hard to save her daughter and we as the audience become so invested because of that.
+Sure, we don’t want to see any child get possessed, but this mother is fighting so hard to save her daughter and we, as the audience, become so invested because of that.

 Kathy Bates in Misery

 Kathy Bates has had a lot of great, mainstream success in her career.
 But her Oscar-winning portrayal of Annie Wilkes in Misery is the performance of a lifetime.
 It’s unbelievable.
 She’s so quietly creepy, so fake-sweet to the point of being quite frightening.
-While many don’t consider Misery to be horror, they still talk about how terrifying it is.
+While some don’t consider Misery to be horror, they still talk about how terrifying it is.
 It’s such a great film and her performance is really what defines it.

 Jodie Foster in The Silence of the Lambs